 The Cincinnati Marriott at RiverCenter is actually a hotel in Covington, Kentucky – and our top choice of places to stay in Covington for business or a vacation .

-Hotel Covington Cincinnati Riverfront is a luxury boutique hotel that is not on the river but located in the center of historic downtown Covington.
+Hotel Covington Cincinnati Riverfront is a luxury boutique hotel that is not actually on the river but in the center of historic downtown Covington.
 The hotel occupies the former Coppin Department Store Building – which was built in 1907 as the first ‘skyscraper’ in Kentucky.

 With chic design and modern amenities, Hotel Covington aims to impress its guests.
 Check rates and availability!